 - Internet Safety Tips

-With the holidays in full swing, it’s important to make sure that the toys you’re buying for the kids in your life will not only delight and entertain, but also be safe for them to use from the moment they unwrap their gift until it’s time to put them away.
-These tips, developed by the U.S. Consumer Product Safety Commission offer guidance – from buying to playing and maintaining to storing toys – to keep your kids safe and happy this holiday season.
+It’s important to make sure that the toys you’re buying for the kids in your life will not only delight and entertain, but also be safe for them to use.
+These tips, developed by the U.S. Consumer Product Safety Commission offer guidance – from buying to playing and maintaining to storing toys – to keep your kids safe and happy.

 When buying toys